What is a Fishbone Diagram?

 Step 1: Name the problem

 Show the problem to be worked on as the head.
 Then, draw a line from the head to the tail.
 If the matter at hand is a problem, its definition should be accurate and objective.
 And if you’re drawing the diagram to plan a change or analyze a new design - make sure to formulate the goal clearly, and make it achievable.

 The fishbone diagram works on the assumption that most undesirable effects connect to several categories of causes.
 Still, only one or two of them will be the reason for the problem (see Pareto principle).
 Therefore, dealing with these few causes alone should alleviate the issue.

 Step 2: Name the categories of causes

 List the categories in which the core causes lie as the scales of the fish.
 Typical categories would be materials, machines, methods, measurements, or manpower.
 They show the diagram’s close relation to the 5M model.
 However, there can be many more cause categories, and you should match them to your specific case.

 Step 3: Name the causes

 The categories of causes are positioned around the fish spine and linked to it through large fishbones.
-Now, list the supporting causes under the relevant category, drawing smaller fishbones.
+Now, list the causes: actions and facts under the relevant category, showing them as smaller fishbones.

 By naming both the possible and factual causes of the problem, the team should get closer to finding out the real cause of the situation.
 Listing the motives simplifies checking what has and has not been done, helping to locate the accurate source of the difficulty.

 Creating a comprehensive fishbone diagram to visualize all of the caveats of your process: all aspects, all the steps, all prescribed efforts; will help you understand the way your team works and streamline it, where necessary, thereby decreasing variation.
 That alone will improve the way you work, alongside your customers’ experience.
 You’re welcome to learn more about why variation reduces productivity here.

 Don’t swallow the whole fish at once